Financial Aid Application Procedures

 For fall semester enrollment, Alfred University's priority application deadline is March 15 for first year students.
 However, applications should be filed as soon as possible after October 1.
 The priority application deadlines apply to both the FAFSA and Alfred University Financial Aid Application.
 Early decision students refer to the "special students" section below.
 Financial aid is awarded to accepted students with complete aid applications on a rolling basis as long as funding permits.
 It is to the student's advantage to apply early.
 Estimated financial data may initially be reported on the FAFSA and subsequently updated.
 Alfred University will verify the actual income figures for enrolled students.

-To be considered for all financial aid administered and awarded by Alfred University, all students are required to complete the Application for Admission, Free Application for Federal Student Aid (FAFSA), the ***Alfred University Financial Aid Application (AU AP) 2016-17 ONLY, NOT required AFTER 2016-17 academic year***, and their home state's scholarship/grant application.
+To be considered for all financial aid administered and awarded by Alfred University, all students are required to complete the Application for Admission, Free Application for Federal Student Aid (FAFSA), and their home state's scholarship/grant application.
 Refer to Filing Forms.

 Undergraduate Students Returning to Alfred University